BenThink/RESTful-API-Postman-Testing/README.md

 - i've used production and collection variables, authorization bearer token, path variables, etc
 - i've created multiple tests for:
   - different Status Codes, Response Body, Response Headers, etc
-- you can download the file 'GOAL TRACKER - API.postman_collection' and import it into your Postman to see all the work (CRUD, test scripts)
+- you can download the file 'GOAL TRACKER - API.postman_collection' and import it into your Postman to see all the work:
+  - CRUD
+  - Requests
+  - Prerequest Scripts
+  - Test Scripts
+  - Assertions
+  - etc.
 - if you want to see only the tests results you can download the file 'GOAL TRACKER - API.postman_test_run' and import it into your Postman
 - or you can just click on the link below where i've used 'newman-reporter-htmlextra' to generate the tests report: